michaelmichaeli/sentrycs/README.md

 4. Open your browser and navigate to `http://localhost:5173`

-## Running Tests
+## 🧪 Running Tests

-The project includes comprehensive tests for all components, hooks, and services.
-To run the tests:
+The project includes comprehensive tests for all components, hooks, and services:

 ```bash
 npm test